londelec/leandcxmlman/source/sections/Docreleases.rst

      :date:	14/12/2018
      :by:	AK
      :desc:	| IEC61850 Client:
-		|   > :ref:`xmlattr-IEC61850clAcsiorCat` and :ref:`xmlattr-IEC61850clAcsiorIdent` attributes added to :ref:`xmlelem-IEC61850clApp` node.
+		|   > :xmllegacy:`orCat` and :xmllegacy:`orIdent` attributes added to :ref:`xmlelem-IEC61850clApp` node.
 Values are used for sending control commands to IED;
 		|   > Bit[2] added to :ref:`xmlelem-IEC61850clApp`.\ :xmllegacy:`Flags` attribute, use millisecond accuracy of timetags received from IED;
 		|   > Bit[4] added to :ref:`xmlelem-IEC61850clApp`.\ :xmllegacy:`Flags` attribute, Ignore Resv attribute value of the Unbufferred report control block received from IED;
 		|   > Bit[8] added to :ref:`xmlelem-IEC61850clApp`.\ :xmllegacy:`Flags` attribute, enable all report control blocks found in the SCL file;